 On Jan.
 26, the U.S. government announced a further easing of restrictions on financing exports to Cuba in an ongoing effort to further support President Obama’s policy of eliminating barriers to engagement with Cuba.

-According to the U.S. Department of Commerce’s press release, “Commerce and Treasury Announce Further Amendments to the Cuba Sanctions Regulations,” the new amendments will (among other things):
+According to the U.S. Department of Commerce’s press release, the new amendments will (among other things):

 - Remove existing restrictions on payment and financing terms for authorized exports and re-exports to Cuba of items other than agricultural items or commodities.
 U.S. depository institutions will be authorized to provide financing, including, for example, issuing a letter of credit for such exports and re-exports.
 Previously, payment and financing terms for all authorized exports were restricted to cash-in-advance or third-country financing.
 Effective Jan.
 27, 2016, examples of permissible payment and financing terms for authorized non-agricultural exports and re-exports will include: payment of cash in advance; sales on an open account; and financing by third-country financial institutions or U.S. financial institutions.
 Among exports authorized by the new policy are “building materials” and goods for Cuban entrepreneurs.

 - The Treasury Department’s Office of Foreign Assets Control (OFAC) is also expanding an existing general license to authorize certain additional travel-related transactions as are directly incident to the conduct of market research; commercial marketing; sales or contract negotiation; accompanied delivery; installation; leasing; or servicing in Cuba of items consistent with the export or re-export licensing policy of the Department of Commerce, provided that the traveler’s schedule of activities does not include free time or recreation in excess of that consistent with a full-time schedule.